What Is Feature Selection?

-Feature selection is a dimensionality reduction technique that selects only a subset of measured features (predictor variables) that provide the best predictive power in modeling the data.
-It is particularly useful when dealing with very high-dimensional data or when modeling with all features is undesirable.
+Feature selection is a dimensionality reduction technique that selects a subset of features (predictor variables) that provide the best predictive power in modeling a set of data.

 Feature selection can be used to:

 - Prevent overfitting: avoid modeling with an excessive number of features that are more susceptible to rote-learning specific training examples

 - Reduce model size: increase computational performance with high-dimensional data or prepare model for embedded deployment where memory may be limited.

 - Improve interpretability: use fewer features, which may help identify those that affect model behavior

 There are several common approaches to feature selection.